jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 * __Coupling__ is a measure of the strength of interconnection between one module and another.
 * __Cohesion__ is the degree of functional relatedness of processing elements within a single module.

-The cubes in the diagram define a _module, but I prefer _boundary_, which could be a method, class, package, service, etc. It depends upon context.
+The cubes in the diagram define a _module_, but I prefer _boundary_, which could be a method, class, package, service, etc. It depends upon context.
 The dots are elements within each boundary.
 The _Good_ illustration shows high cohesion among the elements in each boundary and relatively little, i.e., loose, coupling between the boundaries.
 The _Bad_ illustration also shows the low cohesion among elements within the boundaries and high coupling among the elements in the other boundary.

 Coupling represents dependency and knowledge between boundaries.
 Cohesion represents dependency and knowledge within a boundary.